firecmsco/firecms/website/docs/collections/properties/properties_intro.md

 * `columnWidth` Width in pixels of this column in the collection view.
 If not set, the width is inferred based on the other configurations.

+* `readOnly`Is this a read only property.
+When set to true, it gets rendered as a preview.

-* `disabled` Is this a read only property.
-Note that you can also pass an object with the disabled configuration (including custom messages, clear value on disabled or hide the field completely) [PropertyDisabledConfig](../../api/interfaces/propertydisabledconfig)
+* `disabled`Is this field disabled.
+When set to true, it gets rendered as a disabled field.
+You can also specify a configuration for defining the behaviour of disabled properties (including custom messages, clear value on disabled or hide the field completely) [PropertyDisabledConfig](../../api/interfaces/propertydisabledconfig)